Maze Therapeutics

 Utilizing Maze Compass™, we are harnessing the power of human genetics to develop novel, small molecule precision medicines for patients living with renal, cardiovascular and related metabolic diseases, including obesity.

-In the United States, approximately six million, or 13%, of African Americans have mutations of both copies of the high-risk APOL1 gene variants, and are at risk for developing AKD.
-It is currently estimated that approximately 20%, or over one million, of those individuals have AKD.
+In the United States, approximately six million, or 13%, of African Americans have mutations of both copies of the high-risk APOL1 gene variants, and are at risk for developing AMKD.
+It is currently estimated that approximately 20%, or over one million, of those individuals have AMKD.

 Click here to learn more

-Chronic kidney disease impacts approximately 37 million, or 1 in 7 individuals in the U.S. alone2.
-Current treatments for chronic kidney disease do not address the underlying cause and instead focus on slowing the progression.
+Chronic kidney disease (CKD) impacts approximately 37 million, or 1 in 7 individuals in the U.S. alone.2 Current treatments for CKD do not address the underlying cause and instead focus on slowing the progression.
+Phenylketonuria (PKU) is an inherited metabolic disorder impacting approximately 60,000 patients worldwide.
+While PKU treatment options exist, their effectiveness is limited for some patients, and adhering to a low-Phe diet over a lifetime can be challenging for many individuals.

 Click here to learn more